tendermint/tendermint/spec/abci/abci.md

   - `Block (BlockParams)`: Parameters limiting the size of a block and time between consecutive blocks.
   - `Evidence (EvidenceParams)`: Parameters limiting the validity of evidence of byzantine behaviour.
-  - `Validator (ValidatorParams)`: Parameters limitng the types of pubkeys validators can use.
+  - `Validator (ValidatorParams)`: Parameters limiting the types of pubkeys validators can use.
+  - `Version (VersionParams)`: The ABCI application version.

 ### BlockParams